 Myth 5: All submission is sexual.

 False!
 Yes, many of us enter D/s relationships with a Dominant, and we marry them or live with them, and there’s a sexual nature to our relationship.
 Many of the kinks that make me feel most submissive are sexual.
 But not all D/s relationships are sexual, and not all submissive acts are sexual.
-When I make my Daddy Dom’s coffee in the morning, I promise you; it’s not a turn on.
+I promise you that when I make my Daddy Dom’s coffee in the morning, it’s not a turn-on.
 It’s one of those things I do to please him and because he wants me to do it, but I’m not experiencing sexual pleasure from the act.
-Instead, for me, it’s the satisfaction of knowing I’m taking care of him and serving him - and a feeling of impatience because I want to make my cup of coffee, too.
+Instead, it’s the satisfaction of knowing I’m taking care of him and serving him - and a feeling of impatience because I want to make my cup of coffee, too.

 The next time you hear something that doesn’t sound right about D/s, especially submission, or you start wondering if you’re weird or not doing submission right, remember that a lot of what people assert as “real” or “true” submission is just a myth.

 If you are interested in more BDSM myths, check out All Female Submissives are Bisexual and Other BDSM Myths!